flux-framework/rfc/spec_6.rst

 Requests to services that send multiple responses SHALL set the FLUX_MSGFLAG_STREAMING message flag.

+A request MAY indicate that the response should be suppressed by setting the FLUX_MSGFLAG_NORESPONSE message flag.

 Response Messages
 ~~~~~~~~~~~~~~~~~

 The server SHALL send zero or more responses to each request, as
 established by prior agreement between client and server (e.g. defined
-in their protocol specification).
+in their protocol specification) and determined by message flags.

 Responses SHALL contain topic string and matchtag values copied from
 the request, to facilitate client response matching.

-If the request succeeds, the server SHALL set errnum in the response
+If the request succeeds and a response is to be sent, the server SHALL
-to zero and MAY include a service-defined payload.
+set errnum in the response to zero and MAY include a service-defined payload.

-If the request fails, the server SHALL set errnum in the response to
+If the request fails and a response is to be sent, the server SHALL set
-a nonzero value conforming to
+errnum in the response to a nonzero value conforming to
 `POSIX.1 errno encoding <http://man7.org/linux/man-pages/man3/errno.3.html>`__
 and MAY include an error string payload.
 The error string, if included
 SHALL consist of a brief, human readable message.
 It is RECOMMENDED that